villayer/villayer/README.md

 ### Hi there 👋
-#### What I know is
+#### What I know
-- Java, UML, and Databases (and of course, nosql > sql)
+- Java, Object Oriented desgin w/ UML, and Databases ( Sql and NoSql).
-- I'm somewhat good at Javascript, HTML, and CSS.
-- C (Intermediate level; I've done some competitive programming in C and know algos and Data Structres in C better than any other language.)
+- HTML/CSS/JS plus knowledge on frameworks like React & NextJS.
+- RESTFUL API Desgin using tools like postman & Insomnia.
+- C - Intermediate level.
-- Python and matlab
+- Python and Matlab

 #### I’m currently learning ...
 - Rust